 Start by prepping the vegetables.
 Heat 1 tbsp olive oil in a pan over medium heat and add the sliced shallots along with a pinch of salt.
 Sauté the shallots for 8-10 minutes, until soft.
 Add the courgettes and sauté them 11-12 minutes, until they're starting to brown.

 Add the asparagus, peas and broad beans to the pan and continue sautéing the vegetables for 3-4 more minutes.
-Remove the pan from the heat, and fold in the chopped mint, lemon juice and zest and 1/4 tsp salt.
+Remove the pan from the heat, and fold in the chopped mint, the lemon zest, half of the lemon juice and 1/4 tsp salt.

 Next, prepare the pastry.
 Line a large baking tray with parchment paper, and lay the sheet of pastry on it.
 Use a knife to cut 1.5 cm of pastry off from the edges of the rectangle, then place those pieces of pastry on top the edges, creating a thick border that's doubly the height of the centre.